UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ---

-Or we could use the column label in square brackets.
+Or we could use the column labels, also in square brackets.

 ``` python
 candybars = pd.read_csv('candybars.csv', usecols=['name', 'weight', 'available_canada_america'])